- Academic Dean:

 If the Dean determines that there is a sufficient basis to believe that a violation of the Student Code of Conduct may have occurred and chooses to pursue the violation under the student code of conduct, then the Dean of Students will timely notify the student in writing of the alleged violation and will gather further information.
 A student who is charged in a Student Code of Conduct referral will be provided an opportunity to meet with the Dean of Students.
 The Dean of Students will determine whether it is more likely than not that a violation of the Student Code of Conduct has occurred and, if so, the appropriate disciplinary sanction to apply.
 In determining the sanction, the Dean will consider any mitigating factors, including any prior violations of the Student Code of Conduct.

-The UA Diversion Program provides UA students with the opportunity to have misdemeanor charges dismissed upon completion of the program.
+The UA Diversion Program provides University of Arizona students with the opportunity to have misdemeanor charges dismissed upon completion of the program.
 The program is voluntary and is in lieu of prosecution.

-An individual must be referred to the program by the UA Police Department or the Pima County Attorney’s Office.
-Students diverted directly by the UA Police Department will be notified of program requirements via email to their University of Arizona email account.
+An individual must be referred to the program by the University of Arizona Police Department or the Pima County Attorney’s Office.
+Students diverted directly by the University Police Department will be notified of program requirements via email to their University of Arizona email account.
 Students diverted by the Pima County Attorney’s Office must bring in the diversion paperwork given to them by the Pima County Attorney’s Office.
-The Dean of Students Office confirms that the individual is a UA student, the citation was issued by the UA Police Department and that the individual has not completed UA Diversion before.
+The Dean of Students Office confirms that the individual is a University student, the citation was issued by the University Police Department and that the individual has not completed UA Diversion before.

 Many misdemeanor violations including minor in possession of alcohol, possession of drugs or paraphernalia, possession of false identification, disorderly conduct, theft, and littering may be eligible.
 Not all misdemeanor charges are eligible for UA Diversion.